awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 ### Configure Policies and Roles in the Account That Will Create the Pipeline \(*AccountA*\)<a name="pipelines-create-cross-account-setup-accounta"></a>

-To create a pipeline that uses AWS CodeDeploy resources associated with another AWS account, *AccountA* must configure policies for both the Amazon S3 bucket used to store artifacts and the service role for AWS CodePipeline\.
+To create a pipeline that uses CodeDeploy resources associated with another AWS account, *AccountA* must configure policies for both the Amazon S3 bucket used to store artifacts and the service role for CodePipeline\.

 **To create a policy for the Amazon S3 bucket that grants access to AccountB \(console\)**